 Once the sweet part of the syrup was decided, the rest of the ingredients were easy!
 Pumpkin of course.
 It's high in vitamin A, and also contributes some fiber.
 Pumpkin spice - can't have pumpkin spice syrup without pumpkin spice!
 Spices are high in antioxidants, which can help prevent free radical damage, and in turn helps prevent the type of inflammation that can cause heart disease.

-The type of milk you use can have an impact on how healthy your latte is.
+What about making a healthy pumpkin spice latte?
+The type of milk you use can have a huge impact on this.
 I recommend using an unsweetened dairy substitute, like soymilk or almond milk, or fat free dairy milk.
 Choose something low in added sugar (ideally with none), low in fat, and with very little to no saturated fat or cholesterol for the heart healthiest option.

-Lastly, the coffee.
-Coffee does sometimes get a bad rap, but it can actually contribute to heart health!
-Read more about coffee and heart health if you’re interested!
+Lastly, we add a shot (or more) of espresso or strong coffee.
+Coffee does sometimes get a bad rap, but it can actually contribute to heart health, as long as you don't overdo it!
+Read more about coffee and heart health if you're interested.

 FAQs and Substitutions